Canon 80D vs T2i

 In terms of chip-set technology, the 80D uses a more advanced image processing engine (DIGIC 6) than the T2i (DIGIC 4), with benefits for noise reduction, color accuracy, and processing speed.

 With 24MP, the 80D offers a higher resolution than the T2i (17.9MP), but the 80D has smaller individual pixels (pixel pitch of 3.75μm versus 4.31μm for the T2i).
-However, the 80D is a somewhat more recent model (by 6 years) than the T2i, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 80D is a much more recent model (by 6 years) than the T2i, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under review, the 80D provides substantially higher image quality than the T2i, with an overall score that is 13 points higher.
 This advantage is based on 1.5 bits higher color depth, 1.7 EV in additional dynamic range, and 0.5 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |4.||Canon 6D Mark II||Full Frame||26.0||6240||4160||1080/60p||24.4||11.9||2862||85|

 |Note: DXO values in italics represent estimates based on sensor size and age.|